PrivSec-dev/privsec.dev/content/resources.md

 ### Good Resouces

-These websites contains a significant amount of factual technical information and are generally good resources to follow.
+These websites contain a significant amount of factual technical information and are generally good resources to follow.

 NAME | NOTES |
 | :--- | :--- |